qarmin/czkawka/README.md

 ## Benchmarks
 Since Czkawka is written in Rust and aims to be a faster alternative to FSlint (written in Python), we need to compare the speed of these tools.

-I tested it on SSD Disk 256GB GoodRam and i7 4770 CPU.
+I tested it on SSD Disk 256 GB GoodRam and i7 4770 CPU.

 I prepared a directory and performed a test without any folder exceptions(I removed all directories from FSlint and Czkawka from other tabs than Include Directory) which contained 229868 files which took 203,7 GB and 13708 duplicates files in 9117 groups which took 7.90 GB.